Alejandro Ponce

-In 2016, after attending Singularity University’s Global Solutions Program, Alejandro founded 01Labs and 01Ventures.
+In 2016, after attending Singularity University's Global Solutions Program, Alejandro founded 01Labs and 01Ventures.
 01Labs is a venture builder, to launch in Latin American companies that leverage the rise of exponential technologies and incorporate human-centered design.
 01Ventures is an early stage fund that offers Latin American investors and corporations access to technology startups in Israel and Silicon Valley.
 01Ventures co-invests alongside top venture capital firms and accelerators, eager to offer their portfolio companies access to the Latin American market.

 His areas of expertise and experience lie within startups, turnaround and growth investment, and back in 2013, he was also named one of the Top 50 most influential people in Latin American private equity by Private Equity World.

 The most important companies he has founded includes Nexus Group, Cineplanet, Casa Andina, Innova Schools, Oechsle, Promart, and ToN Ventures, the newest and most important in the future being 01_Labs and 01_Ventures.

 Early life and education

-Alejandro Ponce graduated with Honors from Universidad del Pacifico in Lima, Peru.
-Universidad Del Pacífico is considered one of the most prestigious private education institutes in Peru, characterized by the professional excellence of its graduates who occupy important positions in a wide range of sectors including finance, politics, economics and consultancy.
+Alejandro Ponce graduated with Honors from University of the Pacific in Lima, Peru.
 He was recognized as one of the highest achievers at Pacifico, being honored with the Robert Maes Award, given each year to students who succeed in gaining first place in academic performance in the various programs offered by the university.
 He then moved to the United States, in order to study there, and finally gain an MBA from Wharton School of the University of Pennsylvania.

-In 2016, Alejandro received a full scholarship from Google to attend Singularity University’s Global Solutions Program, deepening his expertise in exponential technologies.
+In 2016, Ponce received a full scholarship from Google to attend Singularity University’s Global Solutions Program, deepening his expertise in exponential technologies.